yugabyte/ybu/TFE/YBU-35/ybu-35.md

 /home/yugabyte/tserver/bin/ysqlsh -h <my-node-IP-address> -p 5433 -U yugabyte
 ```

-Use the IP address of the node in the proceeding script command.
+Use the IP address of the node in the preceding script command.

 * Connect to the `postgres` database with the following command: